aka-highend/ArithmaticParser/README.md

 # TekomIF3706
-A project for Theory of Computation course, which is an Arithmatic Parser that could validate an arithmatic expressions
+A project for Theory of Computation course, which is an Arithmatic Parser that could validate an arithmatic expression.